Understanding Online Anxiety Treatment

 - Relax muscles: drop shoulders, unclench jaw, soften hands

-- Reduce "safety behaviors" over time (with guidance): if you always escape immediately, your brain never learns you can tolerate the sensations
+- Reduce safety behaviors over time with guidance: gradual exposure helps your brain learn you can tolerate sensations

-Anxiety Treatment by Type: GAD vs Panic vs Social Anxiety
+Anxiety Treatment by Type: GAD, Panic, and Social Anxiety

-Generalized Anxiety Disorder (GAD) often involves persistent worry across many areas (health, money, relationships) plus tension and sleep disruption.
-Treatment commonly includes CBT for worry, ACT strategies, SSRIs/SNRIs, and sometimes buspirone.
+Generalized Anxiety Disorder (GAD) involves persistent worry across many areas plus tension and sleep disruption.
+Treatment commonly includes CBT for worry, SSRIs or SNRIs, and sometimes buspirone.

 Panic disorder includes recurrent panic attacks and fear of future attacks.
-Best-supported approaches include CBT with interoceptive exposure and SSRIs/SNRIs.
-Learning to reinterpret body sensations is often a key turning point.
+Supported approaches include CBT with interoceptive exposure and SSRIs or SNRIs.

-Social anxiety treatment usually includes CBT with graduated exposure (presentations, conversations, assertiveness practice) and sometimes SSRIs when symptoms are impairing.
+Social anxiety treatment often includes CBT with graduated exposure and sometimes SSRIs when symptoms are impairing.

-When anxiety overlaps with major depression, PTSD, or chronic insomnia, treatment is often more effective when those conditions are addressed directly.
-A psychiatric evaluation helps clarify what's primary and what's secondary.
+When anxiety overlaps with depression, PTSD, or chronic insomnia, treating those conditions directly often improves outcomes.
+A psychiatric evaluation clarifies what is primary and what is secondary.

 How Long Does Anxiety Treatment Take?

-Timelines vary, but common patterns include: CBT often takes about 6-20 sessions; some people benefit from longer treatment or periodic booster sessions.
-SSRIs/SNRIs may show early benefits in 2-4 weeks with fuller effects around 6-8+ weeks.
+Timelines vary.
+CBT often takes about six to twenty sessions; some people benefit from longer treatment.
+SSRIs and SNRIs may show early benefits in two to four weeks with fuller effects around six to eight weeks or more.

-Progress is rarely perfectly linear.
-Setbacks don't mean failure,they're often cues to adjust skills, exposures, sleep, substances, or medication dosing.
+Progress is rarely linear.
+Setbacks are common and often signal a need to adjust skills, exposures, sleep habits, substances, or medication dosing with your care team.

-Before your visit: Complete a short intake so your clinician understands your symptoms, history, and goals.
+Before your visit: Complete a short intake covering symptoms, history, and goals.

-During your visit: You'll have a private video session that covers a psychiatric evaluation (including anxiety type, triggers, medical and medication history, sleep, substance use, and screening for common overlaps like depression).
-Your clinician will review options such as anxiety therapy referrals (CBT/exposure/ACT), coping skills, and medication for anxiety when clinically appropriate.
+During your visit: A private video session covers psychiatric evaluation, including anxiety type, triggers, medical and medication history, sleep, substance use, and screening for overlapping conditions such as depression.

 When to Seek Professional Help